How to Keep the Shower Curtain from Blowing in!

 Stop.
 It’s not ‘just a liner’.
 That’s been my problem the entire time.
 I’ve always bought the cheapest liner I could find.
 Well, I didn’t realize liners came in several thicknesses.
 They have different gauge shower curtains.
 The plastic or vinyl’s thickness is measured by gauge.
 Ahah!
 The light bulb went off.
 The cheapest, which I always bought, was the 3 gauge, thinnest one…

-For a couple dollars more I got the higher 8 gauge shower liner <- click to shop! which is thicker and weighs more!
+For a couple dollars more I got the one of these 8 gauge shower liners which is thicker and weighs more!
 Buying the higher gauge (yes, opposite of wire gauge measurements) solved the problem completely, no more shower curtain blowing in on us!

-We also bought a curved shower curtain rod <- click to shop!, which by the way was totally worth the money – so much more room in the shower!
+We also bought a one of these curved shower curtain rods, which by the way was totally worth the money – so much more room in the shower!
 We love it!